 The control system has been stress tested to validate its public company readiness.
 There are no longer any holes in financial reporting, tax, insurance, security or data privacy.
 The HR system delivers company-wide support, both to maintain a healthy culture and to support the inflow, outflow and leveling up of people.
 The corporate development system is a sourcing machine, scouring the market for strategically sound acquisition opportunities.
 Access to public market cash creates the capacity for a grander vision fueled by larger acquisitions.

 But the work to sustain the fit systems enterprise at scale has just begun.
 As CEO, you struggle to keep connected to the ever-evolving ecosystem that surrounds your enterprise.
 As the weight and momentum of the existing business grows it becomes harder to embrace outside-in insights and confront their implications for future direction.
-Enterprise wide alignment is also more difficult to achieve as functions and systems grow in size.
+Enterprise wide alignment is also more difficult to achieve as functions and systems grow in size and diversity.

 As the enterprise begins to feature multiple business units, it becomes more difficult to respond to issues and opportunities that do not fit cleanly into one.
 This requires you to cultivate new organizational forms, such as tiger teams and skunkworks teams.
 You delegate to these teams the authority to cut across existing business units and incentive structures, to solve problems and seize opportunities in a customer-centric way.

 The growth in enterprise complexity is unavoidable as you scale.
 The only effective response to this complexity is to increase the density of 10Xers.
 So you work to build systems and processes that improve recruitment, hiring and on-boarding.
 You also challenge leaders to develop, assess, and if necessary, prune so that organizational competency steadily rises.